 Lives in Electronic Enlightenment

-With 7,476 correspondents, representing 48 nationalities and 709 occupations (as of October 2012), EE presents a unique online dictionary of historical figures.
+With 8,560 correspondents, representing 53 nationalities and 777 occupations (as of Autumn 2016), EE presents a unique online dictionary of historical figures.
 This is the only resource where historical correspondences are interconnected temporally, geographically and socially, reconnecting people across Europe, Asia and the Americas, from the early 17th to the mid 19th century, and thereby reconstructing one of the world's most significant and largest social networks.

 The growing mass of biographical information you will find here — much of it inaccessible anywhere else on the Web — is being further developed by a growing number of internal links between biographies and documents in EE.